optimality/LD26/README.md

 Themes
 ------
-The main theme of LD26 is "minimalism."
+The theme of LD26 is "minimalism."
 Wikipedia says minimalism is an art movement whose goal is to "expose the essence or identify of a subject through eliminating all non-essential forms, features, or concepts" and that a major part of it is "repetition and iteration."

 Repetition is incorporated into the game through the wave structure and successive levels.